Funding for Mentoring Programs

 Federal Funding Sustains and Helps to Expand Quality Programs

-President Obama signed the FY2013 Commerce, Justice, Science Appropriations bill that included $90 million request for the Youth Mentoring Grants Program.
-As Congress debates fy 2014 spending, we are requesting $100 million for this program which distributes critical funding to local, regional and national mentoring programs through a fair, open, transparent and competitive process.
+President Obama signed the FY2013 Commerce, Justice, Science Appropriations bill that included a $90 million request for the Youth Mentoring Grants Program.
+As Congress debates fiscal year 2014 spending, MENTOR is requesting $100 million for this program, which distributes critical funding to local, regional and national mentoring programs through a fair, open, transparent and competitive process.

-Not only is mentoring an effective investment in a young person’s development, quality mentoring programs are also a smart financial investment in our nation’s future with a 3:1 return on investment dollars that help us grow a vibrant future workforce that allows us to better compete globally.
+Not only is quality mentoring an effective investment in a young person’s development, it is also a smart financial investment in our nation’s future.
+Evidence shows that quality mentoring yields a 3:1 return on investment dollars, which can help America grow a vibrant future workforce that can better compete globally.

 A coalition of leaders from national youth mentoring organizations, as well as mentoring champions in the U.S. House of Representatives, support this request for $100 million to be included in the federal fiscal year 2014 budget for the U.S. Department of Justice’s Youth Mentoring Grants program.